-Report of Secretary and Committees
+8. Report of Secretary & Committees

+8.a.
 Proactive Code Enforcement

 For the month of June 2019, the proactive code enforcement program inspected the Pleasant Hill section of the City.
 Violations related to junk and inoperable vehicles were found.
 The proactive zoning program for July 2019 will be directed toward the North Liberty section of the City.